rohitsathish/crypto-signals/README.md

 A simple system for generating cryptocurrency trading signals based on technical analysis while avoiding forward bias.

 1. Gets the price data from the coingecko api.
 Also gets current market data.
-2. Uses a savitzky-golay filter to smooth the price data and detect peaks and troughs.
+2. Uses polynomial smoothing to smooth the price data and detect peaks and troughs.
-4. Generates buy/sell signals based on ATH (All-Time High) prices, peaks and troughs.
+4. Generates buy/sell signals based on ATH (All-Time High) prices, peaks and troughs using savitzky-golay find_peaks function.
 5. Tracks token prices and major swings in price and alerts.
 6. Important metrics are visualized in Plotly to aid decision making.